aaburzak/README_Generator/README.md

 - [Questions](#questions)

 ## Installation
-Blank
+Once cloned use "npm i" command in your terminal to install necessary dependencies.
+Then use "node index.js" command to intiate.

 ## Usage
-Blank
+Follow command line prompts and the application will generate a professional README.md for your project!

 ## Contribution
-Blank
+This project is not accepting contributions at this time.

 ## Tests
-Blank
+No formal tests have been written for this project.
+It was verified through the creation of this README.md

 ## Questions

-For any questions about this project please contact at https://github.comBlank or by email at Blank
+For any questions about this project please contact at https://github.comaaburzak or by email at aaron.j.burzak@gmail.com